rafwit/rafwit/README.md

 ### Hi there 👋

-My name is Rafał and I'm a full stack developer based in Barcelona.
-I'm a business professional 📈 who turned into Full Stack Developer 🤖 currently building applications in JavaScript environment.
-I'm excited by how amazing things solving problems both with and without code.
+My name is Rafał and I'm a business professional 📈 who turned into Full Stack Developer 🤖, currently building applications in JavaScript environment.
+I love building amazing things in teams.
+I get excited when solving problems 🧠 both with and without code.

 🤓 I’m currently working on [eMoto](https://github.com/Marcel2408/emoto-finder), electric motorbikes-sharing aggregator that allows users to find all the available motorbikes from different comapnies nearby.

 🌈 I'm big fun of open source and have created a TypeScript npm package for input validation, you can check it out [hehe](https://www.npmjs.com/package/incoming-ts)

-If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏
+If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 on beautiful beaches of Catalunya and beyond.

 #### Technologies and tools